junebug12851/pokered-save-editor/README.md

 # Pokered Save Editor [![Build Status](https://travis-ci.org/junebug12851/pokered-save-editor.svg?branch=master)](https://travis-ci.org/junebug12851/pokered-save-editor)

+_Side Note_: SourceTree had royally messed up the git repo so a complete rebase including all tag recreations and all non-master branch recreations had to happen from scratch unfortunately.
+It made a few files a bit quirky but it's all cleaned up and I think I've caught all the quirks that happened in the various files and corrected them back hopefully.
+Theres no doubt more work to do to recover including getting Travis back on and the previous releases that were on Github.

+## About this project

 This is aimed to be a complete Pokemon Red and Blue save editor, as in, all bytes and areas of the save file would be editable.
 It's designed to be very simple to jump-in and use right away intuitively with a well-designed interface.